IPlayForHer/ios_15.0.2_RCE_V2.1/README.md

  - Anywhere that you can access a host, setup the host, and make sure the target device is trusted

-## Diagram for RCE V2.1 PoC True-True Vulnerability
+## Diagram for RCE V2.1 PoC True-Trust Vulnerability
 ![iOS 15.0.2 RCE V2](https://i.postimg.cc/Hk7PwWJJ/RCE-v2-1.jpg)